jando16407/Processing/Notes/ProNote.md

 ## Map
 [Top](#top)

-Re-maps a number from one range to another.
+Re-maps a number from one range to another
 It will convert the input number accoring to the given range as an output.

 Syntax: